-Personally, I should tell you that I do believe in beginning to invest in reducing greenhouse emissions as a kind of environmental insurance for my two young granddaughters (ages 5 and 2.5).
+Personally, I should tell you that I do believe in beginning to invest in reducing greenhouse emissions as a kind of environmental insurance for my two young granddaughters (ages 9 and 6.5 as I write this in early 2014).
 A beginning now will cost much less than we are spending on the bailout of the world's financial institutions.
 If later information says that things are better or worse than we now expect, we can change our program, but the earlier we start the easier it will be to do some good.